Starbucks: Asia

 In July 1996, the first Starbucks location opened outside of North America: a store in Tokyo, Japan.
 Its 300th store opened in October 2001.

 Starbucks in Japan is described by Bloomberg as appealing to "New Japan" with its patrons being women in their 20s and 30s who prefer premium coffee and "trendy, no-smoking environment".

+On December 14, 1996, Starbucks opened its first South East Asian location in Liat Towers, Singapore.

 On December 4, 1997, the Philippines became the third market to open outside of North America.

 The first Starbucks store in Malaysia opened in December 1998.

 The first Starbucks store in Thailand opened in 1998 at Central Chidlom Department Store.
 The first drive-thru store opened in 2022 at Porto Chino community mall on Rama II Road.

 In 2000, Starbucks opened its location in the Forbidden City in Beijing, however, in July 2007, this location was closed after years of controversy since its opening in 2000 with protesters objecting that the presence of the American chain in this location "was trampling on Chinese culture".